Tuesday, October 22, 2024

 3. Pray then like this: “Our Father in heaven, hallowed be your name.
 Your kingdom come, your will be done, on earth as it is in heaven.
 Give us this day our daily bread...Matt 6:9-11

 All 3 of these passages are saying the same thing.
-If God and His agenda is first then everything else aligns and follows.
+If God and His agenda are first then everything else aligns and follows.
 Our desires and goals and His become the same.
-This is what ensures that he'll grant them.
+This is what ensures that he'll grant them and delights to do so.

-In the Lord's prayer 3 conditions were listed before we are invited to ask for our daily bread.
+In the Lord's prayer above, 3 conditions are listed before we are invited to ask for our daily bread.

-*Acknowledging God's position and person - "Our Father in heaven..." i.e. all we are and have are only by His gracious hand.
+*Acknowledging God's position and person - "Our Father in heaven..." i.e. all we are and have are only by the gracious hand of our loving Father above.

-*Desire for God's Kingdom to come on earth - "Your kingdom come..."
+*Desire for God's Kingdom (just rule) to come on earth - "Your kingdom come..."

-*And a desire for His will to be done on earth as in heaven - "Your will be done on earth..."
+*And a desire for His will to be done on earth the same way it is in heaven - "Your will be done on earth as in heaven..."

-After we have acknowledged these 3, then we are invited to ask God to provide for our daily physical and material needs, but not before.
-Otherwise we are reversing God's prescribed order.
+After we have acknowledged these 3 prerequisites, then we are invited to ask God for our daily physical and material needs, but not before.
+Otherwise, we are reversing God's prescribed order i.e. things become our focus not the provider of life, love, and all things.

-There is nothing wrong with asking God to provide for our daily physical and material needs but if he does not grant us what we wish and ask for, it is an invitation and opportunity for us to examine our hearts and make sure we are delighting in him above everything else and aligned with His heart first and foremost.
+There is nothing wrong with asking God to provide for our daily physical and material needs but if he does ¹not grant us what we wish and ask for, prayer is God's invitation and an opportunity for us to examine our hearts and make sure we are delighting in Him above everything else and aligned with His heart first and foremost.
+This not only honors Him as the giver but is where we flourish most and find our greatest joy.

 Thursday, August 29, 2024